 Why should I join the PTO?
 How do I join the PTO?
 Membership in the PTO helps to support Coulson Tough and it's students.
 Membership fees go directly to the PTO budget to support the school and therefore our students' educational experience.
 It includes the benefit of attending all General PTO meetings and voting on decisions being made.
-The yearly cost is $10.00 per family and includes an electronic file of the Student Directory or $20.00 with a printed directory.
+The yearly cost is $20 per family and includes access to our electronic Student Directory.
 Click here to Join the PTO!

 When are the meetings?
 Who can attend the meetings?
 Where are they held?
 PTO meetings are held monthly.
 Anyone who has joined the PTO may attend meetings.
 Click here for detailed information regarding PTO meetings.
 The PTO By-Laws can be seen here.

 How can I help/volunteer?
 The PTO has many volunteer opportunities with varying levels of time commitments throughout the year to fit all schedules.
 Click here for all the details regarding volunteering.

 How does the PTO raise funds?
 How is the money spent?
 The PTO raises funds in two ways: Fundraisers and Donations which are explained in more detail below.

 Fundraisers: The PTO has two fundraising events per year.
 One in the fall (Fall Festival) and one in the Spring (Boosterthon Fun Run).